istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 After applying the Gateway resource, we need to wait for it to be ready before retrieving its external address:

 {{< text bash >}}
-$ kubectl wait -n sample-ingress --for=condition=ready gateway sample-gateway
+$ kubectl wait -n sample-ingress --for=condition=programmed gateway sample-gateway
 $ export INGRESS_HOST=$(kubectl get -n sample-ingress gateway sample-gateway -o jsonpath='{.status.addresses[*].value}')
 {{< /text >}}